-That being said, it is a different matter to promote your book through “paid for” reviews, such as can be purchased on websites such as Kirkus Reviews or the subscription-based Romantic Times (RT) Review Source.
-(Note, the long-running RT Review will close down in 2018.)
+That being said, it is a different matter to promote your book through “paid for” reviews, such as can be purchased on websites such as Kirkus Reviews or the subscription-based Romantic Times (RT) Review Source, which closed down in 2018.
 The fact that the review is paid for guarantees that it won’t be negative, and that it will be nicely written.
 However, it is not a strictly objective review – it does not come from that “pact of generosity” between reader and the text that develops when a reader honestly reflects on their experience.

 Remember also that it is not professional for your agent to ask you to pay for them to write a review, or for them to require you to buy a critique or manuscript assessment.

 Needless to say, fake reviews is not on.
 Anyone with half a brain cell can see if a review, for instance on Amazon or Rotten Tomatoes, is a fake.